IBM-Cloud/docs/services/mobileaccess/getting-started-cordova.md

 	</platform>
 	```

-	The *minSdkVersion* value must be higher than `15`.
+	The *minSdkVersion* value must be `15` or higher.
 The *targetSdkVersion* value must be the latest Android SDK that is available from Google.

 3. If you added the iOS operating system, update the `<platform name="ios">` element with a target declaration: